 "It's so interesting, though!
 Like, did you know that ages ago, humans ruled over us but disappeared somehow?
 Or that right before we were born, it was a bunch of Hydreigon!"

 "Yeah, but that doesn't sate my hunger," she states flatly as she digs herself into the sand.

 "We can just let the adults hunt for us now.
 Aren't they a lot more efficient?"

 Despite my protests, she continues her wait from underground.
 I don't see how it would work with another Trapinch standing here with her, but I decide against questioning it.
 Because it's almost time to go.

 Nothing is dumb enough to walk into Vie's trap and she digs out of it, somewhat unhappy.
 Trapinch have to be very patient to catch anything, or so I've heard.

 "Don't be so upset, it's time to learn!"
 I say to her.
 Though she isn't as enthusiastic about it as me, she is still quite interested in it, and perks up somewhat.

 We approach one of the crudely crafted buildings towards the other side of the caves.
 There are only a few of those around, and though it's obvious that they didn't occur naturally, they don't stand out much either.
-The one I'm heading to is simply built off the edge of a rock with an overhead covering that blocks the sunlight, making it more comfortable to reside under during peak hours of sunlight.
+The one I'm heading to is simply built off the edge of a rock with an overhead covering that blocks the sunlight.
 As we near it, we spot some other Trapinch playing with each other.

 Personally, I don't think "playing" is an accurate word.
 I only use it because that's what Vie always uses.
 Some others call it "battling" and that sounds more true to the act.
 Two of them are trying to bite each other, but with their thick shells it doesn't do anything but tire them.
 I'd much rather dig through the sand as a pastime.